blink1073/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Why does the pool need to support interrupting in use connections as part of its clear logic?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If a SDAM monitor has observed a network timeout, we assume that all connections
 including "in use" connections are no longer healthy.
 In some cases connections
 will fail to detect the network timeout fast enough.
 For example, a server request
 can hang at the OS level in TCP retry loop up for 17 minutes before failing.
 Therefore
 these connections MUST be proactively interrupted in the case of a server monitor network timeout.
-Requesting an immediate backround thread run will speed up this process.
+Requesting an immediate background thread run will speed up this process.

 Why don't we configure TCP_USER_TIMEOUT?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Ideally, a reasonable TCP_USER_TIMEOUT can help with detecting stale connections as an alternative to `interruptInUseConnections` in Clear.
+Ideally, a reasonable TCP_USER_TIMEOUT can help with detecting stale connections as an alternative to ``interruptInUseConnections`` in Clear.
 Unfortunately this approach is platform dependent and not each driver allows easily configuring it.
 For example, C# driver can configure this socket option on linux only with target frameworks higher or equal to .net 5.0.
-On macOS, there is no straight equavalent for this option, it's possible that we can find some equavalent configuration, but this configuration will also require target frameworks higher than or equal to .net 5.0.
+On macOS, there is no straight equivalent for this option, it's possible that we can find some equivalent configuration, but this configuration will also require target frameworks higher than or equal to .net 5.0.
 The advantage of using Background Thread to manage perished connections is that it will work regardless of environment setup.

 Backwards Compatibility